Hyperion64/web-monitor/README.md

   - messenger: only one at a time is supported and only "matrix" and "rss".

 ### Receiving messages with rss:
-Just supply the link: http://localhost:8080/Example-monitor-name.xml to your rss reader with the localhost number being the port number specified in the settings.
+Just provide the link: http://localhost:8080/Example-monitor-name.xml to your rss reader with the localhost number being the port number specified in the settings.

 ### Running it:
 Do `lein run` in the web-monitor directory and it will start.
 Obviously consider putting that in autostart.